Sunyang730/sublime-jsdocs/README.md

 Sometimes, you'll perform some action which clears the fields (sections of text which you can navigate through using <kbd>Tab</kbd>).
 This leaves you with a number of placeholders in the DocBlock with no easy way to jump to them.

-With DocBlockr, you can reparse a comment and reactivate the fields by pressing the hotkey `Alt+Shift+Tab` in OS X or Linux, or `Alt+W` in Windows
+With sublime-jsdocs, you can reparse a comment and reactivate the fields by pressing the hotkey `Alt+Shift+Tab` in OS X or Linux, or `Alt+W` in Windows

 ### Reformatting paragraphs